March 8, 2022

 How Stillwater selects brokers/custodians

 Stillwater seeks to recommend a custodian that will hold client assets and execute transactions on terms that are, overall, most advantageous when compared with other available providers and their services.
 In selecting custodians, Stillwater will consider a wide range of factors including:

 Client brokerage and custody costs

 Both Schwab and TD Ameritrade generally do not charge separately for custody services but are compensated by charging commissions or other fees on trades that they execute or that settle into client’s brokerage accounts.
+Certain trades may not incur commissions or transaction fees.
 In addition to commissions and/or asset-based fees, the custodian charges clients a flat dollar amount as a “prime broker” or “trade away” fee for each trade that Stillwater has executed by a different broker-dealer but where the securities bought or the funds from the securities sold are deposited (settled) into your brokerage account.
 These fees are in addition to the commissions or other compensation you pay the executing broker-dealer.

 It is Stillwater’s duty to seek “best execution” of client trades.
 Best execution means the most favorable terms for a transaction based on all relevant factors, including those listed above (see “How Stillwater select brokers/custodians”).

 When a client directs Stillwater to use a particular custodian other than our recommended ones (Directed Brokerage), Stillwater may not have the authority to negotiate commissions, obtain volume discounts, aggregate client orders with other Stillwater client orders and best execution may not be achieved.
 Also, commission charges can vary among those charged to other advisory clients.
 It should be understood that clients will incur all transaction costs, clearing and custody fees associated with their Accounts.